How to Overcome the Fear of Skiing and Enjoy the Slopes with Confidence

 Preparing before your trip

-• Listen to your MP3 a few times per week to prime a calm, confident mindset.
+Listen to the MP3 a few times per week

 During the trip